Evan Engram Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Season Stats

-- Engram has added 44 grabs for 392 yards and three touchdowns this year.
-He has been targeted 66 times and puts up 26.1 receiving yards per game.
+- Engram's stat line this year features 44 catches for 392 yards and three touchdowns.
+He averages 26.1 yards per game, and has been targeted 66 times.

 - Engram has been the target of 12.0% (66 total) of his team's 551 passing attempts this season.

-- Engram (four red zone targets) has been the recipient of 6.7% of his team's 60 red zone pass attempts.
+- Engram has seen the ball thrown his way four times in the red zone this season, 6.7% of his team's 60 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Engram's matchup with the Bears.